New National Stadium 新国立競技場

 A facility for the present and future

 Athletes representing 151 nations will parade into the 68,000-capacity stadium during the Opening Ceremony to kick off the Olympic buzz.
-Athletic heats will make up many of the initial events, leading up to the crown jewel in the track and field calendar—the men's 100-meter final on August 2.
-After the closing ceremony on August 9, organizers have 16 days to prepare the venue for the Paralympic Games, which will see around 4,400 athletes competing in 22 sports.
+Athletic heats will make up many of the initial events, leading up to the crown jewel in the track and field calendar—the men's 100-meter final.
+After the Closing Ceremony, organizers have 16 days to prepare the venue for the Paralympic Games, which will see around 4,400 athletes competing in 22 sports.

 Once the games are over, the stadium will be used for soccer and rugby matches for Japan's national teams, as well as hosting domestic cup finals.
 The stadium is central to Tokyo's future bids for other major regional sporting tournaments, such as the Asian Games or the Asian Athletics Championships.
 The government has also confirmed that it will be used for cultural events.